processity/dreamhouse-audicity/README.md

 The app GeocodingService uses OpenStreetMap API to geocode property addresses.
 OpenStreetMap® is open data, licensed under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/) by the [OpenStreetMap Foundation (OSMF)](https://wiki.osmfoundation.org/wiki/Main_Page).
 You are free to copy, distribute, transmit and adapt OpenStreetMap data, as long as you credit OpenStreetMap and its contributors.
 If you alter or build upon our data, you may distribute the result only under the same licence.
 The [full legal code](https://opendatacommons.org/licenses/odbl/1-0/) explains your rights and responsibilities in regard to the service.

-## Notes and Additions for Audicity
+## Notes and Additions for Processity Data History

 (For the moment, this is more of a todo list for the project.
-Eventually this should become a list of the project artifacts and links that were added for Audicity.)
+Eventually this should become a list of the project artifacts and links that were added for Processity Data History.)

--   Installation instructions for Audicity package on AppExchange (generate org password and then login to org during appexchange install)
+-   Installation instructions for Processity Data History package on AppExchange (generate org password and then login to org during appexchange install)
--   Assigning Audicity Permset
+-   Assigning Processity Data History Permset
     `> sf org assign permset -n AudicityLoggingAdministrator`
--   turn on audicity tracking
+-   turn on Processity Data History tracking
 -   configure Property object and some fields for tracking
     -   make sure to save object settings even when changing fields
 -   add the Audit Trail LWC to the property record page with Lightning app builder